w3c/secure-payment-confirmation/developer-guide.md

 Chrome's current implementation expects an icon that is 32px wide by 20px high.

+### Can I re-use a user ID during registration?

+Please avoid re-using the same user ID during registration, because that will overwrite any existing credentials on the authenticator device that have the same user ID and the same RP ID.
+The recommendation is to use unique user ID for each registration, unless your goal is to erase your RP's existing credentials on the authenticator.

+Keep in mind that Chrome 95 at the time of writing uses disk cache where it stores the public credential identifiers.
+If a credential is erased from the authenticator device, but remains the SPC disk cache, then the payment flow will display browser UI, but the operating system prompt for biometric will return an error to the website.

 ## Questions & Feedback

 Please contact payments-dev@chromium.org.